Republican Tom Corbett served as Pennsylvania’s 46th governor from 2011-2015. He lost his bid for reelection in 2014 to Democrat Tom Wolf.

 Corbett ran for reelection in 2008, and won a decisive victory.
 He announced his campaign for governor in late 2009, and defeated Representative Sam Rohrer by a 38-point margin in the May 2010 Republican primary.

 After a relatively low-key general election, Corbett topped Democrat Dan Onorato by nine points.

 Corbett has lived most of his life in Shaler, Allegheny County.
 He’s married to Susan, and has two children: Tom and Katherine.
 Corbett graduated from Lebanon Valley College and St. Mary’s University School of Law in San Antonio.
 He served as United States Attorney for the Western District of Pennsylvania in the late 1980s and early 90s.

-Corbett flat-out opposed to a severance tax – in fact he’s promised to forgo all tax increases throughout his tenure as governor.
+Corbett flat-out opposed a severance tax – in fact he promised to forgo all tax increases throughout his tenure as governor.
 He did, however, support the “impact fee,” included in Act 13.
-The Republican received more than $900,000 in contributions from the drilling industry during the 2010 campaign, though energy companies gave money to his opponent, Dan Onorato, as well.
+Since the law was enacted in 2012, the impact fees have brought in an average of $210 million annually.